Johnny Seven OMA: Grenade launcher

 A grenade launcher is located on top of the main body, above the pistol grip.
 The launcher extends upwards, and the spring loaded grenade is launched by depressing a button on the side of the rifle.

 Anti-tank rocket

-The red "Armour Piercing" missile is fired from a launcher located on the right of the body of the gun.
+The red "Armor Piercing" missile is fired from a launcher located on the right of the body of the gun.
 The firing button is placed underneath the launcher.

-Armour-piercing shell/anti-bunker missile
+Armor-piercing shell/anti-bunker missile

 The two large green shells were fired from the front of the rifle directly above the Rifle barrel.
 The firing button is on the left side of the rifle.

 Repeating rifle

 Twelve white bullets are fired from a fixed magazine on the rifle.
 The bullets are fed into the chamber by a spring-loaded bolt, one at a time.

-Tommy gun
+Machine gun

 Pull the lever back towards the stock, press the release button and you get a "rat-a-tat" machine gun noise.